josearmandoabreu/lsx-demo-theme/logs/week3/logs-week3-day1.md

 ## Daily Standup

-### 2025‑09‑15
+### 2025‑10‑06

 ### How do you feel today?

-Feeling distracted due to a toothache, which made it hard to focus.
+Feeling focus to cotinue with my personal project content and styles.

-### What did you do yesterday?
+### What did you do last friday?

 Wrapped up Week 2 tasks and reflected on the progress made.

 ### What do you plan to do today?

--   [x] Complete GitHub courses: Skills - Introduction to CodeQL, Code with Codespaces, and Secure Repository Supply Chain.
--   [x] Catch up with Seren on Week 2 tasks.
+-   [x] Meet with Barbara.
--   [x] Finish minor tasks on Asana.
+-   [x] Personal project Phase 2 – Core Site Editor Build.
+-   [x] Personal project Phase 3 – Styling & Global Settings.
+-   [x] Personal project Phase 4 – Version Control & Documentation.

 ### What are your blockers?

-Toothache made it difficult to focus.
+None.

 ## Daily Logs

--   1.0 hrs – Completed the GitHub course: Skills - Introduction to CodeQL.
+-   0.50 hrs – Planed the day priorities.
--   1.0 hrs – Completed the GitHub course: Skills - Code with Codespaces.
+-   1.00 hrs – Meet with Barbara.
--   1.5 hrs – Completed the GitHub course: Skills - Secure Repository Supply Chain.
+-   3.00 hrs – Personal project Phase 2 – Core Site Editor Build - Header and footer improvements.
+-   0.50 hrs – Personal project Phase 3 – Styling & Global Settings - Colour palette, Typography scales, Spacing units, Layout settings.
--   2.0 hrs – Caught up with Seren on Week 2 tasks and discussed progress.
+-   1.00 hrs – Solved Local setups problems with PHP and Composer.
--   1.5 hrs – Finished minor tasks on Asana and ensured everything was up to date.
+-   2.00 hrs – Personal project Phase 4 – Version Control & Documentation.
+Followed the GitHub Workflow and merged all the commits from my feat/ branch to the develop brach.